attiss/ibm-techxchange-2023-3670/README.md

 # IBM TechXchange 2023 - Unleash the Power of Hybrid Multi-Cloud Applications with IBM Cloud Satellite [3670]

-A hybrid multi-cloud architecture offers a flexible and secure way to handle IT infrastructure, optimize costs, and ensure maximum uptime.
-But transforming your business to a hybrid multi-cloud architecture can be challenging.
-Meet IBM Cloud Satellite - your partner in running workloads across multiple environments including private clouds, public clouds, and on-premises.
+Embracing a hybrid multi-cloud architecture can be transformative for businesses.
+It offers a flexible and secure way to handle IT infrastructure, optimize costs, and ensure maximum uptime.
+Meet IBM Cloud Satellite, your partner in running workloads across multiple environments — be it private or public clouds or on-premises.
 Ready to dive into a hands-on session with IBM Cloud Satellite?
 Join us to learn how you can securely and efficiently expose your applications running on multi-cloud infrastructure.

 **Session Type:** Hands-on Lab\
 **Tech Tracks:** Hybrid Cloud\